Devrunops/vagrant-ubuntu-server/README.md

 # vagrant-ubuntu-server

-Repository contains Vagrantfile to download ubuntu vagrant box and setup the virtual machine
+The repository contains Vagrantfile to download the Ubuntu vagrant box and set up the virtual machine.